GeertjanWielenga/YoNetBeans/README.md

    ![Alt text](/screenshots/yo-in-nb-2.png?raw=true "Step 2")

-   Choose one of the installed Yeoman generators.
+   Choose one of the installed Yeoman commands.
+Generators can also be installed.

 4. Click Next.

    ![Alt text](/screenshots/yo-in-nb-3.png?raw=true "Step 3")

 5. Click Finish.
+The application is generated via Yeoman and opens in the IDE.

    ![Alt text](/screenshots/yo-in-nb-4.png?raw=true "Yo menu")